tbrown122387/autograder_gen_site/How to submit code to this repo.md

  ![Step3_3](C:\Users\haohu\OneDrive\桌面\Step3_3.PNG)

 ## Step 4

-After you finish your coding and test, you can use "git add ." to add every file into git.
-Then you can use "git commit -m "YOUR COMMIT MSG" to add some commit message that describe your code.
+Before you start coding, you **must** do `git pull`, otherwise you will have a conflict issue.
+This command will pull every update to your local repo.
+After you finish your coding and test, you can use `git add .` to add every file into git.
+Then you can use    `git commit -m "YOUR COMMIT MSG"`    to add some commit message that describe your code.
 Then you need to use "git push" to submit code to your repo.